yjh0410/RT-ODLab/README.md

 - We use `AdamW` optimizer with `per_image_lr=0.001 / 64` and `linear` learning rate decay scheduler to train all models with 300 epoch.
 - We use `YOLOv5-style Mosaic augmentation` and `YOLOX-style Mixup augmentation` wihout rotation.
-- Due to my limited computing resources, I can not to train `YOLOvx-X` with the setting of `batch size=128`.
+- Due to my limited computing resources, I can not train `YOLOvx-X` with the setting of `batch size=128`.

 #### Redesigned RT-DETR: